Governor Brown Issues Proclamation Declaring Workers Memorial Day

 Worldwide, an estimated two million people die each year from work-related accidents and illnesses.
-In California, 302 workers lost their lives in 2010.
-While that number is still far too high, our fatality rate is much lower than the global average, which represents countries where hazards are not regulated, and legal protections for workers are unknown.
+In California, 339 workers lost their lives in 2012.
 Today, let us express our gratitude to the workers who have made the ultimate sacrifice, and rededicate ourselves to the cause of establishing and maintaining safeguards against workplace illness and injury.

 EDMUND G. BROWN JR.

 Governor of California